mkhbragg/interval-timer-backend/README.md

 ← `.data/choices.db`: Your database is created and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
 You can see the contents of `.data` in the Glitch console by selecting __Tools__ >  __Logs__.

+← `package.json`: The NPM packages for your project's dependencies.

+← `.env`: The environment is cleared when you initially remix the project, but you can add and edit.

 ## Setting up your admin key

 The API allows the user to update data if a valid key is provided.
 This is a simplified example of auth that checks if the user entered key matches the one in the `.env`.

-To set your app up to allow clearing the history:
+To set your app up to support auth:

 * In your `.env` file, find the variable named `ADMIN_KEY` and give it a text string as a value.
 * Pass the value with requests to the API in a header named `admin_key`.

 ## Making requests

-You can make requests to the API using curl on the terminal or from any API client.
+You can make requests to the API using curl on the command line or from any API client.
 Grab your API base URL when you remix the project–you can get it by clicking __Show__.

 The following outline indicates requirements for each endpoint: